Skip to content

 • optional plugins to force-enable, such as Console, Physics Debug, and Timer Inspector

-• plugins to skip/exclude, matching FEATHER_SKIP_PLUGINS; Console, HUMP Signal, and Lua State Machine start preselected like the shell installer defaults
+• plugins to skip/exclude, matching FEATHER_SKIP_PLUGINS; Console, Hot Reload, HUMP Signal, and Lua State Machine start preselected like the shell installer defaults

 • advanced connection/runtime options from feather.config.lua, including host/port, socket vs disk mode, observers, logging, debugger, asset previews, capabilities, and binary threshold